-- •The National Renewable Energy Lab (NREL) forecasts that transportation and building electrification could increase electric demand by 20 to 38 percent over their "baseline" forecast by 2050, with electricity fueling up to 76 percent of vehicle miles traveled, 61 percent of space heating, 52 percent of water heating and 94 percent of cooking;9 - The Electric Power Research Institute (EPRI) forecasts that with efficient electrification, national load growth could range from 24 to 52 percent by 2050;10 and - An analysis by McKinsey & Company forecasts that after aggressive energy efficiency measures, New York's electric load will grow by one-third by 2040 due to cars and buildings going electric.11
+The National Renewable Energy Lab (NREL) forecasts that transportation and building electrification could increase electric demand by 20 to 38 percent over their "baseline" forecast by 2050, with electricity fueling up to 76 percent of vehicle miles traveled, 61 percent of space heating, 52 percent of water heating and 94 percent of cooking;

+The Electric Power Research Institute (EPRI) forecasts that with efficient electrification, national load growth could range from 24 to 52 percent by 2050; and

+An analysis by McKinsey & Company forecasts that New York's electric load will grow one-third by 2040 due to cars and buildings going electric even with aggressive energy efficiency measures,

-In fact, EPRI forecasts that electricity could provide up to 47 percent of total U.S. energy needs by 2050, up from 21 percent today and 3 percent in 1950, while NREL's analysis shows electricity's share of energy consumption could be as high as 41 percent.
+In fact, EPRI forecasts that electricity could provide up to 47 percent of total U.S. energy needs by 2050, up from 21 percent today and three percent in 1950, while NREL's analysis shows electricity's share of energy consumption could be as high as 41 percent.

-Forecasts of Growing New York Electric Loads Due to Electrification

-Source: 2019 Load and Capacity Data, New York Independent System Operator; EPRI and NREL assumptions applied to New York load
+Forecasts of Growing New York Electric Loads Due to Electrification Source: 2019 Load and Capacity Data, New York Independent System Operator: EPRI and NREL assumptions applied to New York Ioad

-9 Electrification Futures Study, National Renewable Energy Laboratory, July 2018
+Electrification Futures Study, National Renewable Energy Laboratory, July 2018.

-10 U.S. National Electrification Assessment, Electric Power Research Institute, April 2018
+U.S. National Electrification Assessment, Electric Power Research Institute, April 2018.

-11 The Global Relevance of New York State's Clean-Power Targets, McKinsey & Company, July 2019
+The Global Relevance of New York State's Clean-Power Targets, McKinsey & Company, July 2019.

-Beneficial Electrification Will Likely Pay For Itself Through A Higher Load Factor
+TREND #3: Beneficial Electrification Will Likely Pay For Itself Through A Higher Load Factor

-The pace of beneficial electrification12 will be driven by the choices of Long Island's one million households and 150,000 businesses.
+The pace of beneficial electrification will be driven by the choices of Long Island's one million households and 150,000 businesses.
 But it is manageable.

 One-third load growth by 2040, for example, sounds like a lot but is only about 1.4 percent per year.
-Compare that to Figure 7, which shows the annual change in electric sales across the United States for the last several decades.
+Compare that to Figure 7, which shows the annual change in electric sales across the U.S. for the last several decades.
 In the 1960s, electric load was growing by six to eight percent per year, roughly doubling every decade.
-That pace slowed to 2 to 3 percent per year by the 1980s and to roughly zero today.
+That pace slowed to two to three percent per year by the 1980s and to roughly zero today.
 The forecast pace of electrification is modest relative to these historic numbers.

-Meeting the growing energy needs of consumers over the next thirty years will require grid modernization and investment, including innovative rate designs, new customer programs, and smarter grid technologies.

-Minimizing the cost of beneficial electrification will require finding new ways to actively, and conveniently, manage demand for customers to minimize coincident peak on the electric grid.
+Meeting the growing energy needs of consumers over the next 30 years will require grid modernization and investment, including innovative rate designs, new customer programs, and smarter grid technologies.
+Minimizing the cost of beneficial electrification will require finding new ways to actively and conveniently manage demand for customers to minimize coincident peak on the electric grid.

-A PSEG Long Island study13, for example, found that electric vehicle charging could contribute 142 megawatts (+2.8%) to Long Island's peak by 2025 if customers charge their cars as they currently do, but that programs offered by the utility to better coordinate charging, such as offpeak charging discounts and managed charging, could reduce that to 41 megawatts (+0.8%).14
+A PSEG Long Island study, for example, found that electric vehicle charging could contribute 142 megawatts (+2.8%) to Long Island's peak by 2025 if customers charge their cars as they currently do, but that programs offered by the utility to better coordinate charging, such as off-peak charging discounts and managed charging, could reduce that to 41 megawatts (+0.8%).